SoftUni-Internal/interactive-content/EN/05-Prototypes-and-Inheritance/05-Homework.md

 [image assetsSrc="JS-Advanced-Prototypes-and-Inheritance-(8).png" /]

-Note these functions do not have any error checking - if **n** is **negative** or **outside the bounds** of the array, and exception will be thrown, so take care when using them, or add your own validation.
+Note these functions do not have any error checking - if **n** is **negative** or **outside the bounds** of the array, an exception will be thrown, so be careful when using them, or add your own validation.

 The last two functions require a little bit of arithmetic to be performed:

 [image assetsSrc="JS-Advanced-Prototypes-and-Inheritance-(9).png" /]

-To test our program in the Judge, we need to wrap it in an `IIFE`, like it is shown on the right.
+To test our program in Judge, we need to wrap it in an `IIFE`.

-There is **no return value**, since the code execution results in functionality being added to and existing object, so they take effect instantly.
+There is **no return value** since the code execution results in functionality being added to and existing object.
 We are ready to submit our solution.

 [image assetsSrc="JS-Advanced-Prototypes-and-Inheritance-(10).png" /]